ignacio-developer/structurify/README.md

 - Use of coding style guidelines (we use PSR-12 and AirBnb)
 - Use of git with clear logical commits
 - Specs/Plans/Designs

-### Submitting The Task
-Ideally you will fork this repo, work on it then email us with details of where to access it.
-Alternatively you can download locally and email us a zip of your completed work.

 ## Setting Everything Up
 As mentioned above we have chosen to make use of Laravel Sail as the foundation of this technical test.